rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 kubectl get pods -n cdi
 ```

-Now, we can (almost) finally install and manage vms with Kubernetes.
+Now, we can (almost) finally install and manage VMs with Kubernetes.

 But wait...
-We need a place to host the QCOW2 file we created that Kubernetes can get to, and a web server is easiest (Perhaps there is a way to host it in the cluster, but i'm not sure).
+We need a place to host the QCOW2 file we created that Kubernetes can get to, and a web server is easiest (Perhaps there is a way to host it in the cluster, but I'm not sure).

-We can use a portable web server, but lets avoid the messiness of python and use a go binary.
-This isn't production ready, but fine for our needs.
+We can use a portable web server, but let's avoid the messiness of Python and use a go binary.
+This isn't production-ready, but fine for our needs.
 Download the zip and extract it to your local folder (or C:\Windows\System32).
 The -g switch turns off logging, and the -l means show logs.
-The D:\QCOW path is where out qemu-convert image we made earlier should be.
+The D:\QCOW path is where our qemu-convert image we made earlier should be.

 https://github.com/m3ng9i/ran/releases/download/v0.1.6/ran_windows_amd64.exe.zip